mesosphere/marathon/docs/artifact-store.md

 * The asset store url is added to the AppDefinition uris list
 * The url is removed from the storeUrls array

-As a result, all storeUrls urls are accessible from the artifact store.
+As a result, all storeUrls are accessible from the artifact store.
 All instances that will run the application, will load the needed assets from the artifact store.